pvandervelde/mindvortex/src/documents/posts/2014-12-31_Embedding-symbol-stream-in-pdb.html.md

  * %var4%

 * Original example from: http://www.jayway.com/2011/06/19/hosting-your-own-source-symbol-server/.
 See the attachment to the blog post
-* Combined with an (unhealthy) dose of MSDN and google
+* Combined with an (unhealthy) dose of MSDN and google and trial-and-error

 ```